It’s proper name is the grey goshawk, but the Tasmanian version is pure white.

 This striking bird is rarely seen, but its unusual appearance means it is rarely missed.

-Despite the presence of nearby sulfur-crested cockatoos, this bird was not lost in the crowd, being immediately identified as “a white eagle” by our children.
+Despite the presence of nearby sulfur-crested cockatoos, one of these birds was immediately identified as “a white eagle” by our children as we drove past.

 They are quite rare, but keep your eyes open while touring Tasmania and you might see one.